Skip to main content

 2. Drag and drop the CSV file from your downloads into the “Upload CSV File” box, or select a file from your computer that you've downloaded from the bank.

 3. Select the account associated with the transactions you are uploading.
-If the account doesn’t exist in Ambrook, you can create a new account.
-For details on how to do this, see our article here.
+If the account doesn’t exist in Ambrook, you can create a new account by clicking Create New Balance Sheet account.
 Once the file appears, click Next.

-4. Match the columns in your CSV to the relevant fields in Ambrook so the system can recognize the data properly.
-You can go back and review the full dataset at any time.
+Match the columns in your CSV to the relevant fields in Ambrook by clicking "Select" next to each Ambrook field.
 Click Next after selecting the column names.

-1. Only Amount means there’s a single, signed amount column
+1. Only Amount means there’s a single amount column with both positive and negative amounts.

-2. Separate Debit/Credit Amounts means there is a signed Debit amount and a signed Credit amount column
+2. Separate Debit/Credit Amounts means there is a column for Debits and a separate column for Credits.

-3. Combined Debit/Credit means there’s an unsigned amount column and a column which specifies “debit” or “credit"
+3. Combined Debit/Credit means there’s an amount column with only positive numbers and a separate column which specifies either “debit” or “credit" for each transaction.

 Did this answer your question?